 This “walk vs. trot” rule is not 100% accurate, but it’s an excellent starting point and is correct 80-90% of the time.

+If you notice that the trot seems different, do not hesitate to contact us.
 For more detailed information on horse lameness, book an appointment.

 with love and respect,